konsoletyper/teavm-site/src/docs/runtime/jso.md

 ```

-## Non-abstract methods
+## Extension methods

-You can embed your custom logic to existing JavaScript object by declaring methods in overlay objects
+You can embed your custom logic to existing JavaScript object by declaring non-abstract non-native methods
-declared via abstract classes or via Java 8 default methods.
+in overlay types.
 These methods, however, have additional restriction: they should not override methods of a parent class or interface.
 *Please, note that the current version of TeaVM does not validate this, so you violate this restriction on your
 risk*.
 Future versions of TeaVM will check this rule properly.